Writing a Winning Press Release

 - Stick to Who, What, When, Where, How.
 That's what reporters want to know.
 Use that old formula and you'll never go wrong.

-- Always include contact information for the person in your organization charged with talking to the media.
+- Always include a short paragraph about your organization and contact information for the person in your organization charged with talking to the media.

 Achieving Your Goal